shaun-sweet/typescript-standards-setup/docs/overview.md

 Ok, we'll trust you're convinced!
 Lets continue...

-> TODO: Add pros and cons and what it buys and affords you
+> TODO: Add pros and cons and what it buys and affords you compared to not using